jSchuetz88/sldt-semantic-models/documentation/MS2-CRITERIA-CHECK.md

 Written to the GitHub Actions job summary (and printed to the console).
 Since each CI matrix leg checks exactly one model, its report title carries the model's file path directly (`# MS2 Criteria Report — <file>`) instead of a redundant per-model sub-header; a local run checking several changed `.ttl` files at once (no `--file`) keeps a generic title with a `## MS2 Criteria — <file>` sub-header per model instead, so the sections stay distinguishable.

-Within a model's section, criteria are grouped into their `CATEGORY` (`Model Validation` / `Formal Requirements` / `Semantic Quality` - see the checklist table above), each its own sub-header (`##`, or `###` when nested under a per-model sub-header in the multi-file case), ordered by the lowest criterion ID it contains.
+Within a model's section, criteria are grouped into their `CATEGORY` (`Model Validation` / `Formal Requirements` / `Naming Conventions` / `Semantic Quality` - see the checklist table above), each its own sub-header (`##`, or `###` when nested under a per-model sub-header in the multi-file case), ordered by the lowest criterion ID it contains.
 Each category's table has one row per criterion: status icon, criterion ID, criterion name, and message.
 A criterion that produces multiple findings for the same model shows the worst icon and all messages (`<br>`-joined) in one row.
 Messages are wrapped in an inline code span for monospace rendering, since real line breaks aren't possible inside a Markdown table cell - collapsible `<details>` sections were tried for long multi-line output (e.g. a full samm-cli error dump) but GitHub's job-summary sanitizer strips that tag entirely, so plain inline code is what's left.

 The summary line above each model's table (`**Summary:** N failing, M warnings, X passing, Y for manual review, Z skipped.`) counts `SUCCESS` and `NOTE` separately: `X passing` is genuinely `SUCCESS` only, `Y for manual review` is `NOTE` only - they're kept apart on purpose so "passing" always means "an automated check actually ran and found nothing wrong", not diluted by criteria that can't render a verdict at all (MS2-09, MS2-13, MS2-15, MS2-16).